 Hope Hicks To Resign As White House Communications Director

-White House communications director Hope Hicks is resigning and will depart in the next few weeks, the White House says.
+White House communications director Hope Hicks, President Trump's longest-serving aide, is resigning and will depart in the next few weeks, the White House says.

+In a White House that has set records for staff turnover (and it isn't even close), the departure of Hicks still came as a shock.

 Hicks, who has been working with the president for three years, managed to stay in his orbit even after many others had been pushed out.
 President Trump called Hicks "outstanding."